 Willy N. Ocier, Filipino, 68, is the Chairman and Director of the Company since July 29, 1999.
 He served as the Company's President until October 2021.
 He is a Chairman and Non-Executive Director of Belle Corporation.
-He is also the Director and Chairman of Premium Leisure Corp., APC Group, Inc., Premium Leisure and Amusement, Inc., Total Gaming and Technologies, Inc., Pinoy Lotto Technologies Corporation and HHR Philippines, Inc. He is the Chairman and Director of Tagaytay Midlands Golf Club, Inc., and Vice Chairman of Tagaytay Highlands International Golf Club, Inc. and Highlands Prime, Inc. Mr. Ocier is also the Chairman, President, and Chief Executive Officer of Philippine Global Communications, Inc. and Director of DigiPlus Interactive Corp..
+He is also the Director and Chairman of Premium Leisure Corp., APC Group, Inc., Premium Leisure and Amusement, Inc., Total Gaming and Technologies, Inc., Pinoy Lotto Technologies Corporation and HHR Philippines, Inc. He is the Chairman and Director of Tagaytay Midlands Golf Club, Inc., and Vice Chairman of Tagaytay Highlands International Golf Club, Inc. and Highlands Prime, Inc. Mr. Ocier is also the Chairman, President, and Chief Executive Officer of Philippine Global Communications, Inc. and Director of DigiPlus Interactive Corp.
 He also sits as a Director of the following unaffiliated corporations, IVantage Equities, Philequity Management, Inc., and Toyota Corporation Batangas.
-He was formerly President and Chief Operating Officer of Eastern Securities Development Corporation.
-Mr. Ocier graduated from Ateneo de Manila University with a Bachelor of Arts degree in Economics.
+He was formerly President and Chief Operating Officer of Arts degree in Economics.
 In recognition of Mr. Ocier's corporate leadership and role in providing employment opportunities to Filipinos, the University of Batangas conferred him a degree in Doctor of Humanities, honoris causa.

-Armin Antonio B. Raquel Santos, 57, Filipino, is the Executive Director, and the President and Chief Executive Officer of the Company.
+Armin Antonio B. Raquel Santos, 57, Filipino, is the Executive Director, and the President and Chief Executive Officer of the Company since May 2024.
+He was the Company's Non-Executive Director effective May 2017.
 He is the Executive Director, President and Chief Executive Officer of Belle Corporation, Premium Leisure Corp. and its subsidiary, Premium Leisure and Amusement, Inc. He is also a Director of APC Group, Inc., Pinoy Lotto Technologies Corporation, HHR Philippines, Inc., Sagittarius Mines, Inc., Tagaytay Highlands International Golf Club, Inc., Manila Golf and Country Club and member of the Board of Trustees of Melco Resorts (Philippines) Foundation Corporation.
 Formerly, he was Chief Finance Officer of Aboitizland, Inc., Cebu Industrial Park, Inc. and Mactan Economic Zone II and First Philippine Electric Company.
 He was also former Governor of the Board of Investments (BOI), served as Assistant Secretary with the Department of Trade and Industry (DTI), Vice Chairman and CEO of Philippine Retirement Authority (PRA), Executive Vice President of Philippine International Trading Corporation (PITC), and Deputy Administrator of Subic Bay Metropolitan Authority (SBMA).
 His experience includes stints with multinational companies; Securities 2000 Inc. (Singapore Technologies Group) and First Chicago Trust Company of New York.
-Mr. Raquel Santos holds a Master of Arts in Liberal Studies from Dartmouth College, U.S.A. and Bachelor of Science in Business Administration Major in Finance from Iona College, U.S.A.
+Mr. Raquel Santos holds a Master of Arts in Liberal Studies from Dartmouth College, U.S.A.

-Tarcisio M. Medalla, Filipino, 76, is a non-executive director of the Company.
+Tarcisio M. Medalla, Filipino, 76, is a non-executive director of the Company since December 2001.
 He also is a Director and President of the Paxys, Inc. He is concurrently a Director of UT Global Services Limited, a privately held company with an RHQ in Manila and affiliated with All Asia Customer Services Holdings Ltd., an investment holding company that owns the controlling equity interest in Paxys.
 He has been connected with the Group since 1983.
 He graduated with a BSC degree, major in Accounting, from De La Salle University.
 He attended the Advanced Management Program (AMP) at the Harvard Business School.
 He is a Certified Public Accountant.